 We want to help you find the health plan that offers the most advantages to you and your family, and then to use it wisely.
 Before choosing a plan, consider all the costs involved (including both premiums and out-of-pocket expenses like deductibles, coinsurance, and copays), access to doctors and hospitals, and your anticipated health and financial needs over the next year.
 Please note that there is no out-of-pocket cost to you for preventive care under any U-M health plan.
-View your health plan rates or the 2015 health plan coverage comparison chart.
+View your health plan rates.
+For a detailed comparison, view the 2017 health plan coverage comparison chart.

 |Type of Expense||Comprehensive Major Medical (BCBSM)||U-M Premier Care (BCN)||Health Alliance Plan HMO||Community Blue PPO (BCBSM)|

 |Office visit copay||Deductible and coinsurance apply||$25||$25||$25|

 *No deductible in U-M Premier Care Network 1. $2,000 individual/$4,000 family deductible in Network 2.